reedlevinson/home/logistics/systems.md

 ## Bash

-When you log into `plank` over ssh, you are running the `bash` shell.
+When you log into `plink` over ssh, you are running the `bash` shell.
 You will need to learn basic `bash` commands for getting around, and for writing scripts.
 Here are some good references for bash and bash scripting.